justinmk/notes/delicious.md

 ================================================================================
 20230209
 https://seymourhersh.substack.com/p/how-america-took-out-the-nord-stream
-tags: us-govt russia politics war energy
+tags: usgov russia politics war energy
 > In the immediate aftermath of the pipeline bombing, the American media treated
 > it like an unsolved mystery.
 Russia was repeatedly cited as a likely culprit,
 > spurred on by calculated leaks from the White House—but without ever